Breastfeeding supporters are often criticised for forcing the issue, or ‘guilting’ mums in some way.

 They may even be accused of having some sort of agenda.

-It is important to see through this emotional ‘debate’ to the facts beneath it.
+It is important to see through this to the facts beneath it.

 - Breastfeeding is biologically normal.

-- The lactivist does not stand to benefit personally from another person breastfeeding, the lactivist only wants to ensure mothers can make informed decisions and gain genuine support.
+- The breastfeeding supporter does not stand to benefit personally, the goal is to ensure mothers can make informed decisions and gain genuine support.

 - Studies show that the far majority of women WANT to breastfeed.